Get involved in research right away—and get paid for it. Incoming students can work, earn, and learn in any area of research within the College.

 What are my obligations?

 If you sign up but don't have time to work once you get to Michigan Tech, you are not obligated in any way.
-Accepting a student assistantship position in the School does not mean you have to follow through, although we hope you do.
+Accepting a student assistantship position in the College does not mean you have to follow through, although we hope you do.
 Michigan Tech is an academically demanding school.
 Some students find they do not have time to work once classes begin, at least not in the first semester.
 Some students take time to adjust, and then choose to earn and learn during spring semester.
 It's up to you to decide whether and when you will work.